martinandersson/dev-mini/README.md

 ## Machine provisioning with Ansible

-This project has some built-in Ansible plumbing to help facilitate machine provisioning.
+This project has some built-in Ansible plumbing to facilitate machine provisioning.

 Ansible will be installed on the last machine defined, hereafter referred to as